 For many applications we use two-phase microfluidics, in which aqueous droplets within an immiscible oil phase serve as miniaturised reaction vessels.
 As they can be generated at kilohertz frequencies, they are of particular interest for high-throughput screens.
 Furthermore, the small assay volumes (pico- to nanoliters) facilitate the obtainment of high concentrations of nucleic acids (mRNA, DNA) or proteins (for instance, secreted antibodies) from individually encapsulated cells, paving the way for single cell assays.
 We also use continuous-phase microfluidics to generate laminar flow patterns, where we expose cells and organisms (or even small parts thereof) to different chemical environments.
 Amongst other applications, this allows the analysis of signalling events in developing embryos.

 Having a comprehensive microfluidic toolbox at hand (and expanding it continuously), we are now focusing on applications in three different research fields:

-- Biomedical applications: Droplet-based microfluidics enables antibody screening at very high throughput (~50 samples/sec).
-We want to use this technology to identify therapeutic antibodies, starting with primary plasma cell samples from human disease (such as HIV and HCV) survivors.
+- Biomedical applications: Droplet-based microfluidics enables functional antibody screening at very high throughput (several hundred thousand antibodies per experiment).
+We want to use this technology to identify therapeutic antibodies, starting with primary plasma cells from immunised mice or even human disease (such as HIV and HCV) survivors.
 In parallel, we exploit a reversed experimental setup to derive potential HIV vaccine candidates (in close collaboration with the International AIDS Vaccine Initiative).
 Furthermore, we are actively developing microfluidic approaches for personalised cancer therapy.

 Encapsulation of HEK293T cells (left) and C. Elegans (right) into aqueous microcompartments.
 Subsequent to an incubation step a fluorescence readout of individual microcompartments can be performed.